 You may find as you transition more and more to an eco / zero waste home you may not even need bin liners.
 In fact, by keeping food scraps out of your bin and switching to reusable menstrual products and nappies, you may just find your home produces no waste at all!
 In the meantime though, reuse your postal satchel bags as bin liners.
 You can even line your bin with newspaper (that’s if you ever buy one!).

 (18) Wear Natural Fibres Rather Than Polyesters

 We often don’t think of plastics as being in our clothing, but synthetic fibres such as nylon and polyesters are precisely that ….. plastic.
-Make your wardrobe as natural and breathable as possible by wearing fibres such as cotton, wool or bamboo and for extra brownie points, choose organic fibres wherever possible.
+Make your wardrobe as natural and breathable as possible (and keep plastic micro fibers out of your waste water) by wearing fibres such as cotton, wool or bamboo and for extra brownie points, choose organic fibres wherever possible.

 (19) Make Your Own Cleaning And Pest Control Products